certbot/certbot/docs/using.rst

 serve your website over HTTPS using certificates obtained by certbot.

 Plugins that do both can be used with the "certbot run" command, which is the default when no command is specified.
+The "run" subcommand can also be used to specify a combination of distinct authenticator and installer plugins.

 =========== ==== ==== ===============================================================
 Plugin      Auth Inst Notes